 Number skills are specifically taught daily and continue to be reinforced throughout each day and in all activities.
 There is a rigorously structured approach to number, starting at 0 and moving on only when the children have secured a full and comprehensive understanding of the number.
 The focus at pre-school is on securing number to 10, and in Reception on securing number to 20.
 Children learn about bigger numbers in context.

 The Connective Model influences the teaching and learning of maths where opportunities for concrete ‘real life’ experiences, pictures and images, language and symbols combine to ensure a deep understanding of mathematical concepts.
 Alongside this, children are actively encouraged to use and apply the skills they have been taught in a range of Let’s Learn activities where they consolidate and extend their knowledge and understanding as well as seeking out new challenges.
-In this way maths is promoted across the curriculum using both the inside and outside learning environments.
+In this way, maths is promoted across the curriculum using both the inside and outside learning environments.

 Children’s progress is evidenced through photos, observations and self -initiated activities and is tracked through highlighting individual Development Matters sheets.
 Achievement is plotted onto a tracking grid termly.
 In order to meet statutory requirements, data for Reception is submitted to Devon LEA in the Summer Term.

+SEND

+The Federation has the same academic, technical and vocational aspirations for almost

+all learners.
+Where this is not practical, adaptations will be made to the curriculum and resources to allow access to maths for all pupils with SEND, including provision for pupils who are exceptionally able.

 Curriculum Leadership